 You remember Big League Chew bubble gum, right?
 It was that shredded, stringy stuff in those aluminum pouches you bought before (and probably after) every game you had as a kid.
 Me?
 I’d grab a huge pinch, pretend there was a wad of chewing tobacco in my cheek, then jog out to right field secretly hoping the ball didn’t come my way.
 Big League Chew was a big part of my childhood growing up — as I hope it was yours — but I bet both of us never realized the iconic bubble gum pouch only ever had a male baseball player on it.

-Rob Nelson, the inventor of Big League Chew, created the iconic shredded bubble gum when he pitched in the Portland Mavericks bullpen back in 1979.
+Pitcher Rob Nelson created the first batch of shredded bubble gum while coming out of the Portland Mavericks bullpen back in 1979.
 To celebrate the company’s 40th anniversary season, the company tasked Amanda MacFarlane, a freelance character designer, with drawing up the first-ever female softball player to be featured on the reinvented ‘Outta Here Original’ flavored chewing gum’s new pouch.

 MacFarlane’s design inspiration for the new character?
 That’d be her softball-playing niece, Alayna Berry, the daughter of former Major League shortstop Bobby Bonner.